complexity-core/complexity-core.github.io/content/english/resources/_index.md

 {{< accordion "<div><i class='fa-duotone fa-solid fa-coins pr-4'></i>funding</div>" >}}

 - [AccelNet-MultiNet fellowships](https://www.accelnet-multinet.org/education-training) exchanged program between the United States and Europe to foster multilayer network science.
-- [yrCSS grants](https://yrcss.cssociety.org/grants/) are provided by the association of Young Researchers of the Complex Systems Society.
+- [yrCSS grants](https://yrcss.cssociety.org/grants/) are provided by the association of young researchers of the Complex Systems Society.
 They provide financial support for young researchers to attend conferences, workshops, schools, symposiums or other scientific events related to complex systems.
 The yrCSS also has specific travel grants to look for new scientific collaborations ([yrCSS Bridge Grants](https://yrcss.cssociety.org/grants/bridge-grant/)).

 {{< /accordion >}}